-Benjamin Wollmuth is a writer who loves to express his opinions on literature, TV, and film.
+Benjamin Wollmuth is a writer who loves to express his opinions on literature, TV, film, video games, and other media.

 A Quiet Place Part II

 After a year of delays due to the COVID pandemic, the long-anticipated sequel to John Krasinski's fantastic 2018 horror film has finally arrived.
 A Quiet Place was one of my favorite horror films––and films in general––of 2018, so I was insanely looking forward to this one.
 I will admit, though, that I was a bit nervous.
 Why?
 Well, horror sequels are notorious for being... not up to par with their predecessors.
 I personally have seen some pretty horrendous horror sequels, so I'd like to say that my worries for this film were understandable.
 On the other hand, I completely trusted John Krasinski and hoped and prayed that this film would be a worthy sequel to the subjectively amazing 2018 horror film.
 Needless to say, my prayers have been answered, because holy shit... this film is by far one of the best horror sequels I have ever seen.
 Be warned that there will be spoilers ahead.

 Firstly, the performances in this film were fantastic.
 Emily Blunt perfectly exhibits what it would be like to be a grieving parent and wife in a time when perfect silence is absolutely necessary, as well as a parent who wants to keep her children safe.
 Cillian Murphy plays the role of a reluctant hero wonderfully.
 The children, Noah Jupe and Millicent Simmonds, masterfully embody the feelings of confusion many adolescents have as well as the want to show one's maturity and worthiness in a dire situation.
 Oftentimes, child actors can be quite annoying, especially in horror films.
 In this case, however, they arguably steal the show.